Adoption of a child after placement by the youth welfare office

 Procedure

-If you would like to adopt a child, first contact the relevant adoption agency and go through an application procedure.
+If you would like to adopt a child, you must first contact the relevant adoption agency and go through an application procedure.
 Once you have passed the adoption care period, you can submit the adoption application:

 - You or your notary must submit a notarized adoption application to the competent family court.